Fair Value Measurements

 |Fair Value Measurements||FAIR VALUE MEASUREMENTS

-The Company had two assets recorded at fair value on a recurring basis as of June 30, 2022, the deferred compensation asset, related to the portion invested in mutual funds and the interest rate swap.
+We had two assets recorded at fair value on a recurring basis as of September 30, 2022; the deferred compensation asset related to investments in mutual funds, and the interest rate swap.
 For the deferred compensation asset, the mutual funds prices are quoted in active markets and therefore are classified as Level 1.
-For the interest rate swap, the Company obtains its Level 2 pricing inputs from its counterparty for the interest rate swap.
+For the interest rate swap, we obtain its Level 2 pricing inputs from its counterparty for the interest rate swap.
 Substantially all of these assumptions are observable in the marketplace throughout the full term of the instrument, can be derived from observable data, or are supported by observable levels at which transactions are executed in the marketplace.
-As of June 30, 2022, the Company had liabilities recorded at fair value on a recurring basis for contingent consideration related to acquisitions.
+As of September 30, 2022, we had liabilities recorded at fair value on a recurring basis for contingent consideration related to acquisitions.
 The contingent consideration liability is considered Level 3, as the inputs are not observable and based on internal assumptions about forecasted revenues, margins, volumes, and probability of contract extensions on businesses acquired.

 The following table presents a reconciliation of the contingent consideration which is measured and recorded at fair value on a recurring basis using Level 3 inputs: